-Spring is less than a month away!
+Spring starts next week!
 Where has the time gone this year?
 We’ve got a few more good reads for spring to add to our growing list of picture books for spring.

 The Carrot Seed – This book teaches the patience and technique of planting a seed and helping it grow.
 First published in 1945 and never out of print, this timeless combination of Ruth Krauss’s simple text and Crockett Johnson’s eloquent illustrations creates a triumphant and deeply satisfying story for readers of all ages.